18 March 2023

 }

-contains two items: functions
+Module numbers contains two items: functions

-and one
+zero and one.
+Because one is

-, it can be called from other modules;
+marked with pub, it can be called from other modules;

-can only be used from numbers
+zero can only be used from numbers itself and

-modules contained by numbers
+modules contained by numbers.

-The module itself is also defined with pub
+The module itself is also defined with pub here.
+If it

 wasn’t, then only its parent module could access it.